ahmz1833/Gwent-Project/README.md

-# Online Gwent Game
+# Local-Version of Online Gwent Game
-- Gwent online is a game with live-watching and replaying and some extra options !
+- Please copy users.db to ~/gwent-data
+- and Copy jwt.txt to ~/.gwentdata

 # Authors
 - Amirmahdi Tahmasebi: 402106178